-Getting to Sapa on your own bike is fairly pleasant with the traffic; you just need to be extra careful on mountainous curves, mark down every guiding landmark listed below, and take frequent rests to take care of your body.
-There are 2 common routes from Hanoi to Sapa on motorbike:
+Getting to Sapa on your own bike is fairly pleasant; you just need to be extra careful on mountainous curves, mark down every guiding landmark listed below, and take frequent rests to take care of your body.
+There are two common routes from Hanoi to Sapa on motorbike:

 - Go Northwest along the Red River to Lao Cai, then continue onto Sapa.
-This is the fastest route (334km only), yet the trickiest route.
+This is the fastest route (334 kilometers only), yet the trickiest route.
 I suggest writing down all road names in Vietnamese in case you have to stop for guidance from a local.

 - Stick to the road until you reach the first landmark – Tam Nong Garden Park in Phu Tho province: “Vuon Hoa Tam Nong, quan Tam Nong, tinh Phu Tho”.
 You have made it 25% of the way.